-Data Field Instructions for Form Completion Laboratory and Diagnostic Testing Required .
+Data Field Instructions for Form Completion Laboratory and Diagnostic Testing Required.
 Check all of the laboratory and diagnostic testing obtained and documented in the resident record that were used to confirm the UTI being reported.
-Note : A positive urine culture with at least one bacterium is required to meet criteria for UTI.
-A clean catch voided urine culture with no more than 2 species of microorganisms, at least one of which is bacterium of ≥ 105 CFU/ml (≥100,000 cfu/ml).
-A positive urine culture collected from a straight in/out catheter with no more than 2 species of microorganisms, at least one of which is bacterium of ≥ 10 5 CFU/ml (≥100,000 cfu/ml).
-A positive urine culture collected from an indwelling urinary catheter, also referred to as a Foley catheter, no more than 2 species of microorganisms, at least one of which is bacterium of ≥ 10 5 CFU/ml (≥100,000 cfu/ml). □ Leukocytosis (> 14,000 cells/mm3) or Left shift (> 6% or 1,500 bands/mm3). □ A positive blood culture with at least one matching organism to an organism identified in the urine culture.
+Note: A positive urine culture with at least one bacterium of ≥ 10 CFU/ml (≥100,000 cfu/ml) is required to meet criteria for UTI. □ Positive urine culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥ 10 CFU/ml (≥100,000 cfu/ml). □ Leukocytosis (&gt; 14,000 cells/mm3) or Left shift (&gt; 6% or 1,500 bands/mm3). □ A positive blood culture with at least one matching organism to an organism identified in the urine culture.
 Note: The microorganisms must be identified to the genus and species level.
 If the culture reports "mixed flora" or "contamination", this would NOT meet criterion.
 Secondary Bloodstream infection?
 Optional.
 Check Yes if resident has a microorganism reported in a urine culture and has the same microorganism reported from a blood culture.
 Otherwise, check No. Died within 7 days of event date?
 Optional.
 Check Yes if resident died from any cause within 7 days after the Date of Event , otherwise check No. Transfer to acute care facility within 7 days?
 Required .
 Check Yes if resident was transferred to an acute care facility (hospital, long-term acute care hospital, or acute inpatient rehabilitation facility only) for any reason in the 7 days after Date of Event , otherwise check No. Pathogens identified Required .
 Enter Yes and specify organism name(s) and sensitivities on page 2.
 For SUTI with secondary BSI and ABUTI, enter only the matching organism(s) identified in both urine and blood cultures.
 Custom fields and labels Optional.
 Up to 50 fields may be customized for local or group use in any combination of the following formats: date (MMDDYYYY), numeric or alphanumeric.
 Note: Each Custom Field must be set up in the Facility/Custom Options section of NHSN before the field can be selected for use.
 Comments Optional.
 Enter any information on the event.
 This information is not analyzed.